-- Have you paid FICA taxes while working full-time jobs for 5 in the last 10 years?
+- Have you paid FICA taxes while working for 5 in the last 10 years full time?
 This is required in order for you to qualify for the SSDI program’s monthly Indiana disability benefits.
 That’s because SSDI is a federal disability insurance program.
 This also means coverage lapses automatically once you stop working for 60 months.
 If you haven’t worked recently or enough years to qualify, then the SSA won’t approve your claim.

-- Did you get a doctor to treat your disabling condition within the last year?
-If not, you’ll need to attend a Disability Determination Services (DDS) exam.
+- Are you currently under a doctor’s care?
+If not, you’ll need to attend a consultative exam.
 This is to confirm your condition stops you from working for at least 12 months.
 If you haven’t been to the doctor lately, talk to a lawyer before filing your Indiana disability claim for SSDI!

-- Are you currently at least 18, but younger than full retirement age (FRA)?
+- Are you currently at least 18, but younger than 67 and not drawing any Social Security?
 SSDI is an insurance program that working Americans pay the premiums for through paycheck deductions.
-On your 65th birthday, any Indiana disability payments you get through SSDI convert into regular Social Security.
-Read this to learn why nobody can draw retirement and Indiana disability at the same time.
+On your 67th birthday, any Indiana disability payments you get through SSDI convert into Social Security retirement.
+Per federal law, nobody can draw retirement and Indiana disability at the same time.

-If you answered “no” to any question, skip ahead to the SSI Indiana disability benefits section now.
+If you answered “no” to any question, skip ahead to the SSI section now.